-The three Wise Men, [C] Caspar, [M] Melchior, [B] and Balthasar followed the star to Bethlehem and the child Jesus two thousand, and nineteen years ago. [+ +] May Christ bless our home [+ +], and remain with us throughout the new year.
+The three Wise Men, [C] Caspar, [M] Melchior, [B] and Balthasar followed the star to Bethlehem and the child Jesus two thousand, and twenty years ago. [+ +] May Christ bless our home [+ +], and remain with us throughout the new year.
 Amen.

 All may say the Lord’s Prayer